NCBI-Hackathons/VirusDiscoveryProject/Phylo/README.md

 This is achieved by clustering all presumed-to-be viral contigs together with all sequences currently present in virus refseq.
 Each contig will be assigned to a single cluster, and each cluster will be represented by one "representative contig".
 This “representative contig” is the refseq sequence present in the cluster or, if there is none, the longest sequence in the cluster.
 Often times a contig will be the "representative contig" in its own cluster.
 We colloquially refer to these as 'lonely contigs'.

-First, contigs of interested are joined with a fasta-file containing all virus refseq entries (downloaded from NCBI Genbank using (viruses[orgn] NOT bacteria [orgn]) and (refseq) as keywords.)
+First, contigs of interested are joined with a fasta-file containing all virus refseq entries (downloaded from NCBI GenBank using (viruses[orgn] NOT bacteria [orgn]) and (refseq) as keywords.)

 `cat <contigs.fasta> <virus_refseq.fasta> > <fullset.fasta>`